api2cart/kotlin-sdk/docs/CustomerApi.md

 //import org.openapitools.client.models.*

-val apiInstance = CustomerApi() val disableCache : kotlin.Boolean = false // kotlin.Boolean | Disable cache for current request
+val apiInstance = CustomerApi() val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities
-val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
+val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val groupIds : kotlin.String = 1,2,3 // kotlin.String | Groups that will be assigned to a customer
 val storeId : kotlin.String = 1 // kotlin.String | Store Id
 val langId : kotlin.String = 3 // kotlin.String | Language id
-val groupIds : kotlin.String = 1,2,3 // kotlin.String | Groups that will be assigned to a customer
+val responseFields : kotlin.String = {return_code,return_message,pagination,result} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
 val params : kotlin.String = id,model,price,images // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
 val exclude : kotlin.String = false // kotlin.String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all val responseFields : kotlin.String = {return_code,return_message,pagination,result} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve try {
+Works only if parameter `params` equal force_all val disableCache : kotlin.Boolean = false // kotlin.Boolean | Disable cache for current request try {
-    val result : ModelResponseCustomerGroupList = apiInstance.customerGroupList(disableCache, pageCursor, start, count, storeId, langId, groupIds, params, exclude, responseFields) println(result)
+    val result : ModelResponseCustomerGroupList = apiInstance.customerGroupList(start, count, pageCursor, groupIds, storeId, langId, responseFields, params, exclude, disableCache) println(result)
 } catch (e: ClientException) {
     println("4xx response calling CustomerApi#customerGroupList")